 UBS provides order information to third parties to the extent required to process, settle or clear client transactions or for the purpose of complying with regulatory obligations.
 Consistent with its practice of cooperating with regulators, UBS provides information on client activities to regulators upon request, where validly made in connection with inquiries, investigations or examinations, or as otherwise required by law or regulation.
 UBS also provides information when required or subpoenaed, as part of administrative, civil or criminal proceedings.

 UBS subjects all orders to certain financial and regulatory risk management controls before submitting them to market centers in compliance with the SEC Market Access Rule 15c3-5.
-The Firm's financial risk management controls include, but are not limited to: credit & capital threshold checks, price checks, and erroneous and duplicative order controls.
+The Firm's financial risk management controls include but are not limited to: credit & capital threshold checks, price checks, and erroneous and duplicative order controls.
 If a customer order triggers one of these pre-trade controls, UBS may either reject or execute it on a delayed basis after further review.
 Where UBS reviews your order, a UBS employee may contact you to request more information about your transaction to verify that the transaction was not erroneous.

 UBS does not accept PFOF from other broker-dealers.
 UBS accepts payment in the form of rebates from market centers that use either the "Maker-Taker" or inverted fee model.
 These payments generally offset fees for accessing orders or for other services provided by market centers.
 From time to time, the amount of rebates/credits that UBS receives from an exchange may exceed the amount of fees that UBS is charged by such exchange.
 In these limited circumstances, the receipt of net payments from an exchange would constitute payment for order flow.
 Any net payments are retained by UBS and are used to reduce overall expenses in providing services to clients.
 UBS makes routing decisions based on the quality of execution and not on the receipt of payments.
 However, UBS considers costs, including rebates and fees, in comparing market centers with comparable performance.